itssnowing/Dog-Adoption---Simple-Data-Analysis/README.md

 # Reproduction

-These steps assume you already have a Google Cloud Platform profile and Mage is installed either [locally](https://docs.mage.ai/getting-started/setup) or [in Cloud Run](https://docs.mage.ai/production/deploying-to-cloud/gcp/setup).
+These steps assume you already have a Google Cloud Platform profile, Terraform is installed in your dev environment, and Mage is installed either [locally](https://docs.mage.ai/getting-started/setup) or [in Cloud Run](https://docs.mage.ai/production/deploying-to-cloud/gcp/setup).
 The project can be ran entirely within the Google Cloud Platform and uses no other external tools.

 ### Terraform